km1000101/finalwebs/README.md

 # 🎓 Computer Science and Artificial Intelligence Department Website

 Welcome to the **Computer Science and Artificial Intelligence Department** website project!
-This repository hosts the source code for the official department website of [Your College Name](https://www.yourcollegelink.edu).
+This repository hosts the source code for the official department website of Maharaja Institute of Technology.

 ![Website Preview](https://your-image-link.com/website-preview.png)